ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victims/fields.rst

     - ``WebSite``

 ..
 [2] To retrieve a list of available `Attribute Types <https://docs.threatconnect.com/en/latest/rest_api/v3/attribute_types/attribute_types.html>`_, send the following request: ``GET /v3/attributeTypes``.

-..
-[3] By default, Victims will be created in the Organization in which your API user account resides.
-To create a Victim in a Community or Source, include the ``ownerId`` or ``ownerName`` field in your request.
-Alternatively, Alternatively, use the ``owner`` query parameter to `specify the owner <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_ in which to create the Victim.

 Include Additional Fields in Responses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^